 PositivePsychology.com has 25 fun mindfulness activities for children and teens, with mindful breathing being a staple of practicing mindfulness.

 Mindful Breathing Activity for Kids by teachstarter encourages children to follow the lines in time with the breath.

-MyLife has a Kids meditation-counting cartoon with underwater scenery using a cool octopus.
+MyLife has a Kids Meditation cartoon with underwater scenery using a cool octopus.

 The Happiness India Project (Sandip Roy) incorporated these 7 Mindfulness Steps to Start Practicing with their easy guide.

-All you have to do is find a comfortable and quiet place, set the timer on your phone for five minutes and:
+All you have to do is find a comfortable and quiet place, set the timer on your phone for five minutes, and follow these steps:

 Step 1 – Take a deep breath and relax, with your eyes open or closed.